 Minimally Invasive Spine Surgery

-Miminally-invasive techniques for spine surgery allow doctors to address the area of the spine causing pain and limiting function without disturbing the muscle and tissues surrounding that problem point.
-Patients who have undergone minimally-invasive surgery often recovery more quickly from surgery and experience less post-surgery pain.
+Minimally invasive techniques for spine surgery allow doctors to address the area of the spine causing pain and limiting function without disturbing the muscle and tissues surrounding that problem point.
+Patients who have undergone minimally invasive surgery often recover more quickly from surgery and experience less post-surgery pain.

 - Anterior, lateral (XLIF, DLIF, LIF) and posterior spinal fusions

 - Artificial disc replacement (cervical disc arthroplasty)

 - Anterior cervical discectomy and fusion